 - Persistent fatigue or loss of energy

-- Feeling worthless and/or irrationally guilty
+- Feeling worthless or guilty without apparent reason

 - Reduced ability to think clearly, focus, and make decisions

-Causes of Severe Depression
+Causes Of Depression

-What is Regular Depression?
+What Is Regular Depression?

-Many different types of medications are used in the treatment of severe depression.
-The type of medication a doctor will prescribe for suffering from severe depression will vary based on the patient’s symptoms, family history, co-diagnosis of other health conditions, interactions with other medications, and possible side effects.
+Many medications can be used in the treatment of depression.
+The type of medication a doctor prescribes may vary based on the patient’s symptoms, family history, diagnosis of other health conditions, such as bipolar disorder, interactions with other medications, and possible side effects.

 - Selective serotonin reuptake inhibitors (SSRIs)